Plumsail/forms-docs/Public/microsoft-flow.rst

 Now, you'll need to add the ID of the Form you want to track.
 You can enter ID of the form you already created or create and save a new form in the designer.

-Form ID can be found and copied in **Flow Settings** in the Designer.
+Form ID can be found and copied in **General Settings** in the Designer.

 |pic5|